maximgeller/projects/fake_news_naive_bayes/tutorial.md

 ```python
 df.info()
 ```
 We can see that there a few entries missing from the text column.
 There must have been blank entries in parts of our original datasets.
 Try and call `.dropna()` to remove the rows with missing data.
+Think about what axis you want to work with too, but you technically don't need to specify an axis  in this case.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzY1MTIyMTExLDIxMDExMTMxNzYsLTE5Nj
+eyJoaXN0b3J5IjpbLTg0MzE0NTMxLDIxMDExMTMxNzYsLTE5Nj
 U0NzM3NjAsLTEzNDQyNDUyMjUsLTE2MTg2NDE4NjIsLTM1Mzgy
 MzIxNywtMTE4MjgyMDk3MCwtNDE4NjUzMDk5LC0xMjYyNzYzNT
 k4LDE1ODk4NTU1NDYsLTMwOTA4MjEwMSwtMTMwNjgzODA5Niwt